Saturday, 3 May 2025

 "What are the Odds?"
 Tool

 A tool developed by Jonny Perl available on his DNA Painter Website is called “What are the Odds?”
 (WATO) located at https://dnapainter.com/tools/probability.
-This tool allows you to upload your family tree and include DNA matches in that tree along with the amount of shared cM.
+This tool allows you to upload your family tree and include DNA matches in that tree along with the amount of shared DNA.
 A question is asked, in my case “Who is the father of Charles Edwards?”, the test taker’s name is added and then hypotheses are posed or suggested by the website.
 If the odds come back as “0”, the hypothesis is an impossibility.
 Anything from “1” up is possible, with the highest number being deemed the most likely.
 Even Jonny Perl will admit that just because one hypothesis is deemed most likely does not necessarily make it the right answer.

 So, what happens when I pose various hypotheses for UF based on different test takers’ DNA matches?
 I will use only the oldest generation of testers available to me – namely Elinor, YEdwards and L.M.